Deltares/rtc-tools-interface/README.md

 - the rows are the current optimization priorities (plus `final_results`),
 - the columns are the earlier priorities that introduced hard constraints,
-- each cell contains the **objective improvement** at the current priority after relaxing the hard constraints from the corresponding earlier priority.
+- each cell contains the **percentage influence on the objective value** at the current priority after relaxing the hard constraints from the corresponding earlier priority.

+The reported value is computed relative to the original objective value at that priority.
+If that original objective value is zero or close to zero, the percentage influence is treated as zero.
+To make the matrices more informative in those cases, each column is made non-decreasing over the priorities by taking the maximum of the current percentage influence and the highest value from the previous rows in that column.

 The analysis is written to `output/sensitivity_analysis/` as one CSV per relaxation level: